MicrosoftDocs/memdocs/sccm/desktop-analytics/tutorial-windows10.md

 ---
-title: Tutorial - Deploy Office 365
+title: Tutorial - Deploy Windows 10
 titleSuffix: Configuration Manager
-description: A tutorial on using Desktop Analytics and Configuration Manager to deploy Office 365 to a pilot group. ms.date: 04/15/2019 ms.prod: configuration-manager ms.technology: configmgr-other ms.topic: tutorial ms.assetid: 0b2b633a-91d7-4497-8c2a-1fc7aa310bb1
+description: A tutorial on using Desktop Analytics and Configuration Manager to deploy Windows 10 to a pilot group. ms.date: 04/22/2019 ms.prod: configuration-manager ms.technology: configmgr-other ms.topic: tutorial ms.assetid: 3e82cd96-0ce0-474a-a597-d65fceadc95a
 author: aczechowski
 ms.author: aaroncz
 manager: dougeby
 ROBOTS: NOINDEX
-#Customer intent: As an IT Pro, I want to use Desktop Analytics to intelligently pilot Office 365 so that I can understand the best devices to start with getting current with Office.
+#Customer intent: As an IT Pro, I want to use Desktop Analytics to intelligently pilot Windows 10 so that I can understand the best devices to start with getting current with Windows.
 ms.collection: M365-identity-device-management
 ---

-# Tutorial: Deploy Office 365 to pilot
+# Tutorial: Deploy Windows 10 to pilot

 > [!Note]
 > This information relates to a preview service which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

-This tutorial uses Desktop Analytics and Configuration Manager to deploy Office 365 ProPlus to a pilot group.
-It highlights the integration of the cloud service to deliver insights to deploy the app with the on-premises product.
+This tutorial uses Desktop Analytics and Configuration Manager to deploy Windows 10 to a pilot group.
+It highlights the integration of the cloud service to deliver insights to deploy Windows with the on-premises product.
 Use Desktop Analytics to determine the best devices to put in a pilot group.
-Then use Configuration Manager to get current with Office.
+Then use Configuration Manager to get current with Windows.

 In this tutorial, you learn how to:

 > [!div class="checklist"]
 > * Set up Desktop Analytics in the Azure portal
 > * Connect Configuration Manager and configure device settings
-> * Create a Desktop Analytics deployment plan for Office 365 ProPlus
+> * Create a Desktop Analytics deployment plan for Windows 10
-> * Deploy Office 365 ProPlus in Configuration Manager to the pilot group
+> * Use Configuration Manager to deploy Windows 10 to the pilot group

-If you don’t have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+If you don’t have an Azure subscription, create a [free account](https://azure.microsoft.com/free) before you begin.
 When configured properly, use of Desktop Analytics doesn't incur any Azure cost.

 Desktop Analytics uses a *Log Analytics workspace* in your Azure subscription.
 A workspace is essentially a container that includes account information and simple configuration information for the account.
 For more information, see [Manage workspaces](https://docs.microsoft.com/azure/log-analytics/log-analytics-manage-access?toc=/azure/azure-monitor/toc.json).